wiris/html-integrations/README.md

 (which does contain those dependencies), and then restores the original `package.json`.
 A similar approach could be used here when the CKEditor 5 demo is to be developed.

-## Running tests

-Automatic test will be coming soon.

 ## More information